ESPResSo++ 2.0: Advanced methods for multiscale molecular simulation: Adaptive resolution simulations

 \subsection{Free energy corrections and the thermodynamic force}

-Typical CG models have significantly different pressures with respect to the AT reference system~\cite{Stillinger2002,Louis2002,Wang2009,DAdamo2013}.
+Typical CG models have significantly different pressures compared to the AT reference systems~\cite{Stillinger2002,Louis2002,Wang2009,DAdamo2013}.
 In adaptive resolution simulations, this leads to a pressure gradient between the AT and the CG subsystems, which, in addition to the drift force in H-AdResS, pushes particles across the HY transition region.

-To enforce a flat density profile along the direction of resolution change, one must apply a correction field in the HY region which counteracts the pressure gradient and, in H-AdResS, also the drift force.
+Therefore, a correction field must be applied in the HY region to enforce a flat density profile along the direction of resolution change.
+This compensation force counteracts the pressure gradient and cancels the drift force in H-AdResS.
 An appropriate correction can be derived, for example, via Kirkwood thermodynamic integration \cite{Donadio_PRL_2013-hadres_molliq,Kirkwood1935}.
-This is know as free energy correction and in particular useful in H-AdResS.
+This is known as free energy correction and in particular useful in H-AdResS.
 An alternative approach, frequently used in the force interpolation method, is to construct a correction force directly from the distorted density profile obtained without any correction and then refine it in an iterative fashion.
 This approach is known as the thermodynamic force \cite{ciccotti_adress}.

 ESPResSo++ allows the straightforward inclusion of such correction forces and also includes routines that can be used to calculate density profiles, pressures and energies, required for deriving these corrections.